mauceri/amicus_bot/README.md

 Custom error types for the bot.
 Currently there's only one special type that's defined for when a error is found while the config file is being processed.

-### `sample.config.yaml`

-The sample configuration file.
-People running your bot should be advised to copy this file to `config.yaml`, then edit it according to their needs.
-Be sure never to check the edited `config.yaml` into source control since it'll likely contain sensitive details like passwords!

 ## Questions?